embumila/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Changing excution permission of the file
+Adds Multiple permission on a file